|

 Set the mark to the point.
 If a numeric argument is

-supplied, the mark is set to that position.
+supplied, set the mark to that position.

 exchange-point-and-mark (C-x C-x)